Requirement Analysis Techniques for Web Apps

 Consider what help, documentation, and tutorial the client needs?
 Who will provide these?
 How do they need to show up in the web application?
 Who will train the client or the client’s staff on how to use this application.
 Make sure you cover them all.

-How to progress further?
+How to Progress Further?

 After the analysis, I generally start working on either wireframing or prototyping.
-If the project is large and complex enough, I would do the wireframing.
+If the project is large and complex enough, I will do the wireframing.
 This helps me discuss and showcase the project’s overall design structure with the client.
-It’s very easy to change the design structure in wireframing phase than the final HTML, CSS based designs.
+It’s very easy to change the design structure in the wireframing phase than the final HTML, CSS based designs.
 I use pen and paper for wireframing.

 Please don’t make that develop everything at one time and shipping the final product at the end method.
 You know it’s the best strategy to either fail or take twice the development time for a moderately large to large web applications.